Pent-up aggression: Causes, effects, and 16 ways to manage

 Self-reflection and emotional evaluation are essential.
 You may have internalized rage if you frequently feel intense, suppressed anger.
 Consider seeking professional help.

-What is the link between pain and anger?
+What is the link between pain and pent-up anger?

 Pain can trigger anger as a natural response to distress, but how it’s expressed and managed varies among individuals.

-Anger can be linked to underlying emotions like frustration, hurt, fear, or injustice that fuel the intense reaction.
+Anger can be linked to underlying emotions, such as frustration, hurt, fear, or a sense of injustice, that fuel the intense reaction.